rust-lang/book/second-edition/src/ch11-02-running-tests.md

 ```

 This ran all tests with `add` in the name.
 Also note that the module in which
-tests appear becomes part of the test's name, so we can run all the tests in a
+tests appear becomes part of the test’s name, so we can run all the tests in a
-module by filtering on the module's name.
+module by filtering on the module’s name.

 ### Ignore Some Tests Unless Specifically Requested